awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

 ## Requirements<a name="with-cloudtrail-tutorial-requirements"></a>

 This tutorial assumes that you have some knowledge of basic Lambda operations and the Lambda console\.
-If you haven't already, follow the instructions in [Getting Started with AWS Lambda](getting-started.md) to create your first Lambda function\.
+If you haven't already, follow the instructions in [Getting started with AWS Lambda](getting-started.md) to create your first Lambda function\.

 Before you begin, make sure that you have the following tools:
 + [Node\.js 8 with `npm`](https://nodejs.org/en/download/releases/)\.
 + The Bash shell\.
 For Linux and macOS, this is included by default\.
 In Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.
 + [The AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.

-## Step 1: Creating a Trail in CloudTrail<a name="with-cloudtrail-example-prepare-create-buckets"></a>
+## Step 1: Creating a trail in CloudTrail<a name="with-cloudtrail-example-prepare-create-buckets"></a>

 When you create a trail, CloudTrail records the API calls in log files and stores them in Amazon S3\.
 A CloudTrail log is an unordered array of events in JSON format\.
 For each call to a supported API action, CloudTrail records information about the request and the entity that made it\.
 Log events include the action name, parameters, response values, and details about the requester\.